aabbtree77/esp32-vpn/README.md

 - The [ESP32](https://en.wikipedia.org/wiki/ESP32) provides small distance communication via the BLE and ESP-NOW protocols.
 In theory, this could be used to implement electronic bike shifting, remove low power electric control wires whenever possible.
 "But hold on a second, did you know that you never need to update the firmware on a mechanical derailleur?"

 - The combo of the [ESP32](https://en.wikipedia.org/wiki/ESP32) and MicroPython achieves hassle-free ADC and easy ROM address scanning (whenever one needs to pin a lot of temperature sensors on a single wire input).
 This is a lot messier in the ATmega world.
 There is no need to deal with the fuse bits, makefiles and C shenanigans.
-This is only a convenience issue though.
-Fundamentally, MicroPython wastes RAM and dynamic typing is very prone to typos and all sorts of hidden bugs, which is a huge problem.
+This brings convenience, but MicroPython wastes RAM and dynamic typing is very prone to typos and all sorts of hidden bugs, which is a huge problem.

-- Wi-Fi is limited to 10-40m without repeaters.
-[LoRa](https://en.wikipedia.org/wiki/LoRa) (via e.g. the [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU)) may reach [1-166km](https://meshtastic.discourse.group/t/practical-range-test-results/692/47?page=2).
-The ESP32 seems to be suboptimal regarding its power consumption, which is critical in [mobile p2p radio networking](https://meshtastic.discourse.group/t/real-world-use-cases/175).
+- Wi-Fi is limited to 10...50m without repeaters.
+[LoRa](https://en.wikipedia.org/wiki/LoRa) (e.g. [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU)) may reach [1...166km](https://meshtastic.discourse.group/t/practical-range-test-results/692/47?page=2).
+The ESP32 could be suboptimal w.r.t. its power consumption, which is critical in [mobile p2p radio networks](https://meshtastic.discourse.group/t/real-world-use-cases/175).

+- Useful ESP32 applications may not require global connectivity (see e.g. this router: [1](https://github.com/martin-ger/esp32_nat_router/tree/master), [2](https://github.com/dchristl/esp32_nat_router_extended/tree/master/src)), or even local connectivity (see e.g. [the GPS Tracker](https://how2electronics.com/esp32-gps-tracker-using-l86-gps-module-oled-display/)).

+Global Connectivity:

+What a mess!
+All this gigantic Connectivity-as-a-Service activity just because A and B do not have proper addresses.
+We cannot use MAC, we do not have the IPv6.
+So how do you send a message to a PC?
+Go study OSI and the seven dwarfs, TCP meltdown, overlay mesh networks, proxies and reverse proxies, [tunneling and self-hosting](https://github.com/anderspitman/awesome-tunneling), STUN/TURN/ICE, CGNAT, ARP, ICMP, mDNS, subnet masks, gateways, port forwarding, Linux kernel routes, CIDR, hosts, DHCP, interfaces, firewalls, routers...
+[B.A.T.M.A.N.](https://en.wikipedia.org/wiki/B.A.T.M.A.N.)

-- [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind CGNAT without any 3rd party service and static IP.
+[EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind CGNAT without any 3rd party service and static IP.
 The connection may be slow, but it is free and works as long as the libp2p network has any connected peers.
 According to [Max Inden, 2022](https://archive.fosdem.org/2022/schedule/event/libp2p/attachments/audio/4917/export/events/attachments/libp2p/audio/4917/slides.pdf), the libp2p network "powers the IPFS, Ethereum 2, Filecoin and Polkadot network and there are ~100K libp2p based nodes online at any given time".

-- Useful ESP32 applications may not require global connectivity (see e.g. this router: [1](https://github.com/martin-ger/esp32_nat_router/tree/master), [2](https://github.com/dchristl/esp32_nat_router_extended/tree/master/src)), or even local connectivity (see e.g. [the GPS Tracker](https://how2electronics.com/esp32-gps-tracker-using-l86-gps-module-oled-display/)).
+So we do connect A and B, but the complexity is worth mentioning.
+Running cloc on the most relevant dependencies yields:

+[EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go.
+It relies on [go-libp2p](https://github.com/libp2p/go-libp2p) which is another 67 KLOC of Go (!) with some fairly tricky hole punching and p2p stuff.

+[wireguard-go](https://github.com/WireGuard/wireguard-go): 13 KLOC!
+And all this effort just to give you a proper/virtual IP address.

 ## References